GeekyBear/Stellar-Anchor-Django-Polaris/README.md

 # DjangoPolaris
-My first implementation of Django Polaris for the Stellar Network
+First implementation of Django Polaris for the Stellar Network